 With this roadmap handy, you can find the most valuable opportunities for your brand.
 This is where keyword opposition to benefit (KOB) analysis makes a big difference.

-2. Find High Value Topics Using KOB
+3. Find High Value Topics Using Keyword Research

 Keyword research is likely a familiar SEO term, and it’s an essential early step in your content marketing strategy.
 There are several ways to research keywords and define your strategy.
 Typical recommendations are to target either high search volume (SV) or low SV, low-difficulty keywords in your field.

-• High SV keywords are great, but they’re also highly competitive and expensive.
+- High SV keywords are great, but they’re also highly competitive and expensive.
 Even the highest authority websites (DR >90) will find it challenging to rank for these terms.

-• Low SV/low-difficulty keywords offer a few chances to rank quickly, but you’re limiting yourself by exclusively focusing on these terms.
+- Low SV/low-difficulty keywords offer a few chances to rank quickly, but you’re limiting yourself by exclusively focusing on these terms.

 Your goal should be finding valuable traffic and ranking opportunities.
 SV or keyword difficulty alone won’t give you the full picture.

-Keyword opposition to benefit analysis is a more strategic approach that compares keyword difficulty to what people are willing to spend on that content.
+Keyword opposition to benefit analysis (KOB) is a more strategic approach that compares keyword difficulty to what people are willing to spend on that content.

 This should help you:

-• Prioritize topics you can rank quickly at each stage of the buyer funnel
+- Prioritize topics you can rank quickly at each stage of the buyer funnel

 This has a compounding effect over time.
 As your site ranks for more topics, your domain authority will grow.
 This makes the higher SV and difficulty keywords more attainable down the road.